Top 18 Non-Comedogenic Face Oils You Need to Know

 The Single Oil Approach

-As we've said, if you're particularly worried about clogged pores or sensitivities, start with a single oil.
+If you're particularly worried about clogged pores or sensitivities, start with a single oil.
 Your best bet would be squalane.
 You can use this full strength directly on your face.
-You could also mix a few drops into a moisturizer you already know and love.

 DIY Carrier Oil Blends